-This management's discussion and analysis ("MD&A") of Burin Gold Corp. (formerly Bonavista Resources Corp.). (the "Company" or "Burin Gold") is for the year ended December 31, 2022, is dated as of on April 21, 2023.
+This management's discussion and analysis ("MD&A") of Burin Gold Corp. (formerly Bonavista Resources Corp.) (the "Company" or "Burin Gold") is for the three months ended March 31, 2023, is dated as of on May 29, 2023.

 This MD&A has been prepared with reference to National Instrument 51-102 - Continuous Disclosure Obligations of the Canadian Securities Administrators.
-This MD&A was prepared by management and should be read in conjunction with the audited financial statements for the year ended December 31, 2022, and the related notes thereto.
+This MD&A was prepared by management and should be read in conjunction with the condensed interim financial statements for the three months ended Mach 31, 2023 and with the audited financial statements for the year ended December 31, 2022, and the related notes thereto.
 The financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS").
 Financial information presented in this MD&A is presented in Canadian dollars unless otherwise indicated.